TheJoboReal/Noter/Data Kommunikation/Noter/Network Layer/IPV4.md

 * Time to Live: A datagram has a limited lifetime when transmitted around the Internet to avoid circulating on the Internet forever.
 This value is approximately two times the maximum number of routers between any two hosts.
 Each router that processes the datagram decrements this number by one.
 If this value, after being decremented, is zero, the router discards the datagram.

 ***
 * Protocol: This 8-bit field indicates which protocol the payload (packet) carried by the IPv4 datagram comes from.
-An IPv4 datagram can encapsulate data from many different protocols, e.g., TCP, UDP, ICMP and IGMP.
+An IPv4 datagram can encapsulate data from many different protocols, e.g., [[TCP (Transmission Control Protocol)|TCP]], [[UDP (User Datagram Protocol)|UDP]], [[ICMPv4]] and IGMP.
 The field indicates who is the final receiver of the data that the IPv4 datagram provides, and thus which protocol the data belongs to.
 ![[Pasted image 20231024131354.png]]

 ![[Pasted image 20231024131420.png]]